laurana88/tictactoe/README.md

 6. When no one wins, display a message about the result being a draw.

 ## Available Scripts

+(These are the scripts that come with Create React App.)

 In the project directory, you can run: